geektoni/geektoni.github.io/_posts/2019-04-04-Observable-Machine-Learning-Models-Shogun.md

 ## Introduction

 [Shogun](https://github.com/shogun-toolbox/shogun) is a **machine learning framework** which provides **efficient implementations** of the most common algorithms to solve large-scale problems.
 The toolbox is **completely written in C++** and it offers several **interfaces** in other languages as well (e.g. python, Java, Javascript, etc.).
-Since Shogun is one of the oldest available machine learning frameworks, (its development started in 1999) in the past few years it has undergone an extensive development effort such to update and improve its internal structure.
+Since Shogun is one of the oldest available machine learning frameworks (its development started in 1999), in the past few years it has undergone an extensive development effort such to update and improve its internal structure.
 With this in mind, we also started to work on the usability of the toolbox itself.
 In particular, we wanted to make more transparent Shogun's internal models by making them emit data while they are running.
 Currently, once a call to the `train()` method is issued, it is not possible to see anymore the internals of a model.
-Therefore, the final users are basically looking at a **"black box"**, an opaque model in which they cannot identify its inner workings.
+Therefore, the final users are basically looking at a **"black box"**, an opaque machine in which they cannot identify its inner workings.

 For instance, when we use Shogun's cross-validation to validate our machine learning models, it is hard for us to extract information from each of the fold runs.
 For instance, we might be interested in inspecting the machine trained at a certain fold.
 These kind of goals are usually not possible (or not straightforward to achieve).